-TWO (2) copies of your passport data page and entry stamp page
+Two copies of passport info page and entry stamp

 To study in Malaysia as an international student, you must be covered with medical insurance which will be purchased on behalf by us.
 Your insurance will commence from the date you enter Malaysia.